dictyBase/dicty-stock-center/README.md

 ## Further Documentation

-It is recommended to start a local styleguide server (`npm run styleguide`) to see documentation for all of the app's components.
-This will provide descriptions, demos and a list of props for each component.
+There is a static site available for [react-styleguidist documentation](https://dictybase.github.io/Dicty-Stock-Center/).

-More documentation can be found in the [documentation](./documentation) folder, including mockups, wireframes and Redux shape of state diagrams.
+More documentation can be found in the [docs](./docs) folder, including mockups, wireframes and Redux shape of state diagrams.

 ## Active Developers